Ban on protests in front of houses signed by Gov. DeSantis

 2022-05-17 06:37:18

 TALLAHASSEE, Fla.
-(AP) — Anyone who protests in entrance of a non-public residence in Florida can face jail time and fines under a bill Republican Gov. Ron DeSantis signed Monday.
+(AP) — Anyone who protests in entrance of a personal residence in Florida can face jail time and fines under a bill Republican Gov. Ron DeSantis signed Monday.

-The legislation makes it a second-degree misdemeanor to protest in a way that is aimed at intentionally harassing or disturbing someone of their house.
-Violators face 60 days in jail and fines of up to $500.
+The laws makes it a second-degree misdemeanor to protest in a fashion that is aimed toward deliberately harassing or disturbing somebody in their house.
+Violators face 60 days in jail and fines of as much as $500.

-The governor mentioned the new legislation will forestall protests in Florida like those waged by abortion rights protesters in entrance of U.S. Supreme Court docket justices’ houses in Virginia.
+The governor mentioned the new law will forestall protests in Florida like those waged by abortion rights protesters in front of U.S. Supreme Court docket justices’ homes in Virginia.

-“Sending unruly mobs to personal residences, like now we have seen with the indignant crowds in front of the properties of Supreme Court docket justices, is inappropriate,” DeSantis said in an e mail to information agencies.
-“This bill will provide protection to these dwelling in residential communities and I am glad to sign it into law.”
+“Sending unruly mobs to personal residences, like we have now seen with the angry crowds in front of the homes of Supreme Court docket justices, is inappropriate,” DeSantis stated in an email to information businesses.
+“This invoice will provide safety to these residing in residential communities and I am glad to signal it into regulation.”

 The law is scheduled to take effect Oct.
 1.